 Medical malpractice plaintiff alleges errors, hospital negligence

-Posted on behalf of The Bell Law Firm, PLLC on May 24, 2012 in Medical Malpractice
+Posted on behalf of Stewart Bell, PLLC on May 24, 2012 in Medical Malpractice

 At the bare minimum, healthcare providers in West Virginia and other states have a duty to provide patients with a level of care that meets the medical community's own standards.
 When a patient is harmed by a healthcare professional's failure to act reasonably, prudently or in accordance with the standards of acceptable care, his or her best hope for obtaining compensation and at least some small measure of justice is a medical malpractice lawsuit .